-No two clients will work in exactly the same way.
-That can be hard to deal with, since we can be creatures of habit (especially this designer).
-But, it’s unlikely that your client is going to completely change the way they do things just for you.
+No two clients will work the same way.
+That can be hard to deal with since we tend to be creatures of habit.
+But it’s unlikely that your client is going to change the way they do things just for you.

 Thus, it’s up to us to adapt to them.
 Sometimes, the design and build processes will go smoothly.
 Other situations may call for a firmer grip on the reigns.
 The key is in diagnosing the dynamics in the room (physical or virtual) and adjusting your strategy to match.

 They say that it “takes all kinds” to make the world.
 Web designers get to experience this firsthand.
 Ultimately, it enables us to navigate even the most difficult projects.